cortexlabs/cortex/docs/clusters/gcp/multi-instance-type.md

 # Multi-instance type clusters

-The cluster can be configured to provision different instance types depending on the resource requests of the APIs.
+The cluster can be configured to provision different instance types depending on what resources the APIs request.
 The multi instance type cluster has the following advantages over the single-instance type cluster:

 * **Lower costs**: Reduced overall compute costs by using the most economical instance for the given workloads.
 * **Simpler logistics**: Managing multiple clusters on your own is no longer required.